Pilamaya Soma Yoga 300 Hour Teacher Training

 - Storytelling and movement—weaving the story through movement practices

-- Becoming clear about the placement of chakras and understanding them as a framework to work with psychological, emotional, and physical aspects of ourselves, the other, and the collective
+- The seven major chakras as a framework to work with psychological, emotional, and physical aspects of ourselves, the other, and the collective

-- Understanding the major energy channels in relation to solar and lunar energy and our circadian and ultradian rhythms to assist in our understanding of the need to follow the waves in our energy tides
+- The major energy channels in relation to solar and lunar energy and our natural rhythms

-- The basics of atomic entanglement to comprehend the interconnectedness of life and help us to discover the subtle facilitator
+- The basics of atomic entanglement to help us to discover the subtle facilitator

 - Tracking the meridians of the stomach and the spleen

-- Inner child work: collaborative facilitation structures to deepen the awareness of energetic holding
+- Collaborative facilitation structures to deepen the awareness of energetic holding

 - Using movement and pressure points to clear, release, and shift the energy